-If your spouse died in 1998, you can use married filing jointly as your filing status for 1998 if you would otherwise qualify to use that status.
+If your spouse died in 1999, you can use married filing jointly as your filing status for 1999 if you would otherwise qualify to use that status.
 The year of death is the last year for which you can file jointly with your deceased spouse.
 See Married Filing Jointly, earlier.

 You may be eligible to use qualifying widow(er) with dependent child as your filing status for 2 years following the year of death of your spouse.
-For example, if your spouse died in 1997 and you have not remarried, you may be able to use this filing status for 1998 and 1999.
-The rules for filing as a qualifying widow(er) with dependent child are explained in more detail later.
+For example, if your spouse died in 1998 and you have not remarried, you may be able to use this filing status for 1999 and 2000.
+The rules for using this status are explained in more detail later.